wchliao/multi-task-image-classification/README.md

-# Multi-task Learning For CIFAR-10 Dataset Implemented In PyTorch
+# Multi-task Learning For CIFAR Datasets Implemented In PyTorch

 ## Introduction

 Multi-task learning seems sensitive to how it is trained and how its loss function is formed.
-To verify its sensitiveness, several experiments are proposed.
+To verify its sensitivity, several experiments are proposed.

+## Task Definitions

+### CIFAR-10

+In a standard task, a classifier is trained to classify images into the 10 classes.
+In a single task *i*, a classifier is trained to distinguish whether images belong to class *i* or not.
+In a multi task, 10 classifiers are trained.
+For classifier *i*, it is trained to distinguish whether images belong to class *i* or not.

+### CIFAR-100

+In a standard task, a classifier is trained to classify images into the 100 classes.
+In a single task *i*, a classifier is trained to classify images of coarse *i* into 5 classes.
+In a multi task, 20 classifiers are trained.
+For classifier *i*, it is trained to classify images of coarse *i* into 5 classes.

 ## Usage